-27. Wherever possible, the Court has found savings.
-As stated in paragraph 13 above, the Court has assumed that, throughout 2012, only consecutive trial-hearings will be held, resulting in a budget reduction of approximately $\in 1.6$ million6 by comparison with 2011.
-Furthermore, some efficiencies have been achieved through a strategic review of the Court's field operations, whereby the Registry has reduced its field presences from seven to five.
-As a result of these measures, the Registry will be able, with reduced resources, to provide increased coordination, support and assistance in field operations in all situation countries.
-A report containing a detailed analysis of the Court's envisaged efficiency gains will be submitted for the consideration of the Committee at its seventeenth session.
+30. Wherever possible, the Court has found savings.
+As stated in paragraph 13 above, the Court has assumed that, throughout 2012, only consecutive trial-hearings will be held, resulting in a budget reduction of approximately $\notin 1.6$ million6 by comparison with 2011.
+Furthermore, some efficiencies have been achieved through a strategic review of the

-5 See Official Records of the Assembly of States Parties to the Rome Statute of the International Criminal Court,

-Sixth session, New York, 30 November-14 December 2007 (ICC-ASP/6/20), vol. II, part B.1, para.
+5 Official Records of the Assembly of States Parties to the Rome Statute of the International Criminal Court, Sixth session, New York, 30 November-14 December 2007 (ICC-ASP/6/20), vol. II, part B.1, para.
 80.

-6 This amount represents the approved increase for 6 months of simultaneous hearings in 2011.
+6 This amount represents the approved increase for six months of simultaneous hearings in 2011.